hossamyosri/Sophos-XG/README.md

 This repository documents a practical deployment and configuration of a **Sophos XG Firewall (SFOS 21)** in a real organization, designed to secure and segment network access across multiple user groups, applying granular policies for security, access control, and performance.

-> ⚠️ **Note**: All sensitive data and real IPs have been obfuscated to preserve organizational confidentiality.

 ---

 ## 🧠 Objectives